Beyond the Crash

-Beyond the Crash: Overcoming the first crisis of globalisation is a 2010 book by former UK prime minister Gordon Brown.
-The work argues that the only way to fully overcome the financial crisis of 2007–2010 is with further coordinated global action.
+Beyond the Crash: Overcoming the first crisis of globalisation is a 2010 book by Gordon Brown, who served as the prime minister of the United Kingdom from 2007 until 2010.
+The work argues that the only way to overcome the 2008 financial crisis fully is with further coordinated global action.
 Brown states that a shared "global compact" on jobs and growth should be central to effective action, with different regions called on in different ways to contribute to rebalancing the global economy while boosting growth.
 The book includes first-hand accounts of events leading to previous successful cases of international collaboration on economic affairs.
 There are specific suggestions about the different ways in which the world's nations and regions can help secure global growth, jobs and poverty reduction.
 A secondary theme of the work is that better global oversight is needed for the international financial system.
 Brown suggests that to function at their best, banks and markets need shared morals.

-Brown started writing the book at the end of May 2010, completing it 14 weeks later while still attending to his work as an MP.
+Brown started writing the book at the end of May 2010, not long after the general election that ended with the defeat of his government.
+He completed it 14 weeks later while still attending to his work as a Member of Parliament.

 Synopsis

-The book is divided into four parts and a total of eleven chapters.
-There is also a Prologue, an Introduction and a Conclusion.
+The book is divided into four parts and a total of eleven chapters, with a Prologue, an Introduction and a Conclusion.